Bonner Fellers Having Canned Corned Beef Meal in Libyan Desert Nov 11 1941

 Bonner Fellers entered Earlham College in Richmond, Indiana, in 1914.
-He became friends with a Japanese exchange student who introduced him to Japanese culture and history, including the writings of Lafcadio Hearn.
+He became lifelong friends with Yuri Watanabe, a Japanese exchange student who introduced him to Japanese culture and history, including the writings of Lafcadio Hearn.
 He visited Japan 4 times prior to WWII.
 His friendships included included the Hearn family and well-known educator Michi Kawai.
 In 1934 he wrote an insightful and prescient thesis entitled "The Psychology of the Japanese Soldier."
 It foresaw Japanese behavior, including Kamikaze attacks, and suggested strategies to address Japanese militaristic tendencies.
 This study later became one of the manuals for American Officers.

 From 1942-1946, Brigadier General Fellers was in the Pacific Theater under General MacArthur.
 Along with many other assignments, he led the psychological warfare effort against Japanese forces and the homeland.
 For this he was awarded a second Distinguished Service Medal.
 The citation reads in part, "Through his outstanding professional ability and resourcefulness, General Fellers contributed in a marked degree to Japan's surrender and the initial success of the military occupation."